The Brutal Truth About The Lifestyle of Entrepreneurship

 Crazy.

-Imagine if you took away all structures of order—lights, lane lines, speed limits and traffic signs—and threw in jaywalking pedestrians, a couple of skateboarders, a dog walker with an unwieldy pack of hounds, and a good oil slick.
+Imagine taking away all structures of order—lights, lane lines, speed limits, and traffic signs—and throwing in jaywalking pedestrians, a couple of skateboarders, a dog walker with an unwieldy pack of hounds, and a good oil slick.

 It becomes a game of Frogger on steroids.